hrax/now-eslint/README.md

 You will be guided through a series of questions to set up your connection to the instance, test it and have a possibility of a table structure to be generated directly from the configured instance.

-After the command has been completed, the folder you executed it in, should now contain 4 files: `.ENV`, `config.json`, `tables.json` and `template.ejs`.
+After the command has been completed, the folder you executed it in, should now contain 1 file: `profile.json`.

-Their usage is as follows

- * `.ENV` - This is where the connection information to your instance is saved
- * `config.json` - Tables and ESLint CLI configuration; tables in this file, override tables configured in `tables.json`
- * `tables.json` - Tables and field configuration, usually generated from the instance
- * `template.ejs` - HTML template used to generate the HTML Report.
-You can update this file as you wish to change the visual or functionality of the generated report

 ### Execution